 Any member of staff receiving a disclosure or noticing any signs/symptoms of possible abuse must make an accurate written record as soon as possible.
 This is facilitated through the CPOMs system which automatically dates and times the report.
 Records of incidents, accompanying actions and safeguarding related notes are automatically stored chronologically and can only be edited by DSLs.
-Categorisation of an incident is decided by a DSL, the headline categories match the windscreen of support to make liaison with other agencies easier and ensure the needs of the child are paramount.
-All cases are reviewed at least three times a year and more regularly as required if the case is currently of high concern.

-In line with statutory guidance, if a student moves to a new school these files must be copied for the new establishment and forwarded in a separate sealed envelope, marked 'Confidential and for the attention of the receiving school's DSL'.
-A receipt for the record is requested and recorded.
+In line with statutory guidance, if a student moves to a new school these files must be transferred via CPOMs where an institution also uses this process via a student's UPN.or copied for the new establishment and sent securely in a separate sealed envelope marked 'Confidential and for the attention of the receiving school's DSL' or sent via secure email.
+A receipt for the record is requested using the template from Essex and receipt recorded on CPOMS.
 Once receipt has been received files for that child will be shredded and destroyed.

 If a child comes to the school an email is included in the school reference request asking for CP/Safeguarding records to be forwarded for the attention of the DSL.
-In addition, a letter deliberately requesting the CP file will be sent to the transferring institutions' DSL.
+In addition, a letter deliberately requesting the CP file will be sent to the transferring institutions' DSL if no records are received.
 If there is no reply, the DSL will call the school to ask personally if there have been concerns and request the files.
-CP files will be transferred securely, and the receipt will ensure that the whereabouts of the file can be sign posted in the future.
-Where an institution also uses CPOMs this process will be entirely online linked securely via the student's UPN.